1998–99 Bologna FC 1909 season

-During the 1998–99 season Bologna F.C. competed in Serie A, Coppa Italia and UEFA Cup.
+During the 1998–99 season Bologna competed in Serie A, Coppa Italia and UEFA Cup.

 Season summary

 Carlo Mazzone guided Bologna to the semi-finals of both the UEFA Cup and Coppa Italia, and ensured European qualification again after victory over Inter Milan in the play-offs.
 He then left for Perugia.

 Kit

 Bologna's kit was manufactured by Italian company Diadora and sponsored by Granarolo.